wintertoro/aptos-vibes/README.md

 - [ ] 🔗 Verified all URLs are working
 - [ ] 📱 Tested wallet connectivity
 - [ ] 💬 Posted in #vibe-hack-2025 for visibility
+- [ ] ⚡ Ready for instant publishing!

 ---